No time? No problem!

-Bring clothes that make you feel powerful, attractive, comfortable, and confident.
-Please try to avoid patterns, as they tend to distract from the face.
-I use a neutral background to place the attention squarely on you.
-This also gives you the most flexibility, should you want to add a background later.
+Set aside clothes that make you feel powerful, attractive, comfortable, and confident.
+For headshots, please try to avoid patterns, as they tend to distract from the face.
+I use neutral backgrounds to place attention squarely on you.

-Thank you again for your interest in making portraits with me.
-I look forward to working with you to help you look your best!
+Thank you again for your interest in making pictures with me.
+Let’s tell your story!